 - Once the bhindi gets crispy then remove it from the pan with a perforated ladle to remove its excess oil.

 - Serve this crispy fry bhindi with rice and daal.

 - While Smearing the bhindi with turmeric and salt, must add some oil to reduce the chances of sticking to the pan.

-- Though being a bengali, I fry this bhindi in mustard oil however, you may easily fry it in any other vegetables oil too.
+- Though being a bengali, I fry this bhindi in mustard oil however, you may easily fry it in any other vegetable oil too.

-- Don’t stir the bhindi frequently at the beginning of cooking to avoid get it mushy.
+- Don’t stir the bhindi frequently at the beginning of cooking to avoid getting it mushy.

 - Once oil comes up, then stir it frequently to avoid more frying from one side.

-- Keep it in the refrigerator in an airtight container for 3-4 days, though for more crunch before serving, may fry it once again.
+- Keep it in the refrigerator in an airtight container for 3-4 days, though for more crunch before serving, can fry it once again.

 - Store the excess oil for later use in making any other vegetables.